 We are a group of research innovators with backgrounds in mathematics, computer science, physics and biomedicine.
 We are passionate about delivering transformative research that impacts upon lives, through contributing measurable advances to healthcare and medicine.

 We value basic and translational research equally, supporting members of our team to follow their curiosity and fulfil their potential within an interdisciplinary environment that reaches the highest standards of academic rigour.
 We recognise that for our work to be truly impactful we must continue to pioneer new ways of working that bring communities together to address current and future research priorities.
 We are building a unique ecosystem where Students, Researchers, Patients and the Public, Hospitals and Clinics, Philanthropists, Industry and Venture Capital, Policy Makers and Regulators can co-define and then solve research challenges for societal benefit.
+The Centre was established in 2019 as a new strategic activity of the University of Birmingham spanning mathematics, computer science and medicine.
 Housed within the Institute for Metabolism and Systems Research, our integration within the College of Medicine and Dental Sciences presents unique opportunities for us to engage and involve these communities throughout the lifecycle of our work.

 Our research developing mathematical models for understanding how the brain can transition from healthy function to seizures has the potential to fundamentally re-evaluate our approach to diagnosis and prognosis of epilepsy.
 In pursuit of this goal Dr Wessel Woldman and Professor John Terry co-founded Neuronostics in 2018 to develop innovate tools for enabling decision support and management for both neurologists and people with epilepsy.
-The commercial potential of Neuronostics’ products has already been recognised by both the Epilepsy Foundation and Innovate UK, who currently support the research of Dr Leandro Junges.
+The commercial potential of Neuronostics’ products has already been recognised by the Epilepsy Foundation, Innovate UK, and the National Institute for Health Research (NIHR) who currently support the research of Dr Luke Tait.

 Funded by the Global Challenges Research Fund, Dr Leandro Junges and Dr Eder Zavala have built exciting partnerships with Universities and Hospitals in Brazil and Mexico.
 These have resulted in ongoing collaborations and exchanges leading to new understanding of brain surgery for epilepsy and the interplay between stress physiology and metabolism.